-In addition, the Board has adopted a Board Charter which sets out a list of specific functions that are reserved for the Board.
-Key matters reserved for the Board's approval includes financial results, dividend policy, related party transactions, annual business plan and budgets, new ventures and investments, material acquisitions and disposal of assets not in the ordinary of business, authority levels and treasury policies.
+In addition, the Board is guided by the Board Charter which sets out a list of specific functions that are reserved for the Board.
+Key matters reserved for the Board's approval includes financial results, dividend policy, related party transactions, annual business plan and budgets, new ventures and investments, material acquisitions and disposal of assets not in the ordinary course of business, authority levels and treasury policies.